 Abuse-Free Sport Education Accreditation Program

-The overall objective of the Abuse-Free Sport Education Accreditation program is to promote access to safe sport education and trainings that support the purpose and objectives of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (“UCCMS”).
+The overall objective of the Abuse-Free Sport Education Accreditation program is to promote access to safe sport education and training that is aligned with the purpose and objectives of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (“UCCMS”).
 This will help improve the culture of sport in the country and also ensure there is a concerted approach through national standards for quality accredited education programs disseminating consistent safe sport messaging.

 Standards for Accreditation